Skip to content

 API_KEY=<your_api_key>

-Make sure to replace your_account and your_api_key with your actual account details and API key for AI Refinery.
-The .env file will be used to load these credentials into your application.
+Make sure to replace your_api_key with the actual API key you generated.
+The .env file will be used to load the API key into your application.

 Creating a Custom Agent

 A custom agent is a Python function designed to process a string query and return a single output.
-An example of a custom utility agent can be seen below:
+An example of a custom utility agent can be seen below.
+For more details, please refer to the Custom Agent page.

 import asyncio